Inviting First Graders to our class!

 Once the first graders left, I asked my students to revisit the question about whether or not they thought sloths lived good lives, if they’d want to be a sloth, etc. When I thought of this prompt the night before, I was certain most kids would be in favor of lots of sleeping, but boy was I wrong!
 Only two of my thirty one kids wanted to live the sloth life!
 This actually made me pretty happy based on the reasons they gave–like wanting to stay active and being able to explore!

 I’m always looking for ways to give my students opportunities to respond open-ended questions with supporting evidence, and I think this was on of our best yet!
 They actually supported all of their ideas with evidence from the text AND elaborated on it by making connections back to themselves!
 If you’re interested in this resource for your students, you can find it here, in my TPT store.
 I even added some other options that may allow for a greater grade span or as differentiation for your students.
-I also found a few other articles so this can also be used for orangutans and poison dart frogs.
+I added in a few other articles so this can also be used for spider monkeys and poison dart frogs.